bsnively/AIM357-2019-ETL-and-ML-Workshop/doc/DataDiscoveryAndConversation/DataDiscoveryAndConversation.rst

 We should check the raw dataset to see if it’s also bad or something happened in the ETL process

-Let’s find the 2 2088 records to make sure they are in the source data
+Let’s find the two 2088 records to make sure they are in the source data

 .. code:: python3